StephenMcVicker/Unity-ScriptableObjects-Game-Events-/README.md

 ## Installation
-Just download the files and drag them into your Asset folder (or any subfolder of your creation) in Unity.
+Just download the files and drag the EventSystem folder into your Asset folder (or any subfolder of your creation) in Unity.